Britney Spears’ Father Jamie Files Petition to End Her Conservatorship - E! Online

 Britney's attorney, Mathew Rosengart, filed court papers in July to replace Jamie with certified public accountant Jason Rubin, a change the judge was expected to consider at the court hearing on Sept.
 29, per NBC News.

-Last month, Jamie said he was "willing" to step down from his role as manager of her finances "when the time is right," saying the transition needs to be "orderly and include a resolution of matters pending before the Court."
+Last month, Jamie said he was "willing" to step down from his role as manager of her finances "when the time is right," saying the transition needs to be "orderly and include a resolution of matters pending before the Court.
+These matters include payment of costs he claims to have incurred as a conservator.

 In response, Britney's attorney said it was "a shameful attempt to redeem his reputation, at his daughter's expense.
 The issue, however, is not about Mr. Spears, his needs or his image," according to his filing from Aug.
 30 that was obtained by E!
 News.